Acercandr0/Latin-Accent/README.md

 # Latin Accent 🦊

-**Latin Accent** is a custom Firefox theme that enhances your browser with **translucent UI surfaces** and leverages your system’s **accent color** for a sleek, modern look.
-It's inspired by minimalist design trends while keeping things bold, personal, and responsive across Windows and macOS.
+**Latin Accent** is a custom Firefox theme that enhances your browser with translucent UI surfaces and leverages your system’s **accent color** for a sleek, modern look.
+It's inspired by minimalist design trends while keeping things bold, personal, and responsive.

 ![Preview 1](./Previews/prev1.png)
 ![Preview 2](./Previews/prev2.png)